okalangkenneth/renewable_assets_database/README.md

 This command creates a backup of the RenewableAssetsDB database and stores it in the specified location.

 ### Data Validation.
 Data validation is another crucial aspect of minimizing data loss.
 This can be done at the database level using constraints.
-For example, you can use the NOT NULL constraint to ensure that a specific column in your table always has a value:
+For example, we use the NOT NULL constraint to ensure that a specific column in our table always has a value:

 ````
 CREATE TABLE Solar (